mofcloud/docs/docs/user-guide/org/index.md

 ## Concept
-In order to map bills from cloud account to organizations, mof brings mapping concept which can assign bill groups to orgs.
+In order to map bills from cloud account to organizations, Cycor brings mapping concept which can assign bill groups to orgs.

 ![](img/en/org-arch.png)